Armor "Pambato" Division: History

 After the war, M4 Shermans, among other vehicles, formed the basis of the armored and mechanized forces of the PA.
 The 1st and 2nd Light Tank Companies were raised in 1946 to provide the starting blocks for armored warfare in the country.
 The Philippine Army also created and organised of Battalion Combat Teams (BCT), that saw action during the Korean War, as part of the Philippine Expeditionary Forces to Korea, such as the 10th BCT Tank Company, where they participated the Battle of Yultong, led by Conrado Yap.
 After the war in Korea, on March 1, 1954, the 1st Cavalry Squadron was organised.

 Later, a tank training company was formed in Pampanga to train PA servicemen in armored warfare techniques.
 Such as the Division Reconnaissance Company, which was soon upgraded as the 1st Tank Battalion in 1960.
 On April 1, 1974, the 1st Light Armor Battalion was organised under the 1st Infantry Division, which led t to the creation of more related units in other brigades and battalions in the Philippine Army.
 These units were then part of major infantry divisions until the creation of the Philippine Army Light Armor Regiment (PALAR) on August 16, 1976, integrating all armored units within one single unit.

 Origin of moniker "Pambato"

 The Philippine Army Light Armor Regiment (PALAR) was upgraded to the Light Armor Brigade on March 19, 1986, and had major organisational changes until in 2006, it was again upgraded to Light Armor Division, renamed as Mechanized Infantry Division in 2011 and finally redesignated as the Armor (Pambato) Division in 2019.

 The moniker "Pambato" was first used in 1976 during its PALAR days.
 It was said then that Pambato means "piling yunit ng hukbong katihan na panlaban sa larangan ng pakikidigma" (English: Chosen unit of the Army in the field of war).
 This is pronounced "pambato" with stress at the second syllable "ba" synonymous with "panlaban" which is translated in English as "bet" or the single best unit/person/item amongst a group in the same category, in the hope of winning the field or game they are playing.

+June 16 is marked as its Division Raising Day to honor its predecessors.